darenhamilton/sql-challenge/README.md

 Requested queries can be run from query.sql

-I suspect that April Foolsday not a real empoyee.
+I suspect that April Foolsday not a real employee.